IPsec Client plugin

 Clients

-Clients are a collection of remote endpoints which can be used for failover purposes.
+Clients are a collection of remote endpoints which can be used for connection and failover purposes.

 node